The power of guided writing: lessons from teaching and feedback from Melissa Fu

-What I’ve learned from teaching writing
+What I’ve learned from teaching creative writing

 Teaching means a lot to me.
 One of those lovely life paradoxes for me is that through teaching, I often feel like I’m the one who learns the most.

-width=I designed and facilitated a lot of creative writing courses through my online business, Spilling the Ink, from 2014-2017.
-In 2018, I paused the courses to focus on developing my novel, but I continued individual mentoring through 2020.
-While I’m new to teaching with the National Centre for Writing, this upcoming course marks a return to a beloved calling for me and I’m delighted about that.
+I designed and facilitated a lot of creative writing courses through my online business, Spilling the Ink, from 2014–2017.
+In 2018, I paused the courses to focus on developing my novel, but I continued individual mentoring through 2020.My time tutoring with the National Centre for Writing on their online creative writing courses marks a return to a beloved calling for me and I’m delighted about that.

 Here are a few things that I’ve learned while teaching writing.
 I’m sure I’ll be learning even more over the coming months.